St Patrick's Athletic F.C.: 2000–2004

 Into the new century, the success continued.
-St Pats won both the League of Ireland Cup and Leinster Senior Cup in 2000/01.
+St Pats won the Leinster Senior Cup in 2000/01.
 Controversy dogged the club in the 2001/02 season due to player registration irregularities.
 The club had 9 points deducted due to fielding an ineligible player (Paul Marney) in their first 3 games of the season, but this decision was revoked upon arbitration, on 22 March 2002.
 They then had 15 points deducted for playing Charles Mbabazi Livingstone in the first 5 matches of the season in spite of not having registered him until 12 September 2001.
 An FAI arbitration panel rejected the Saints' appeal against the point deduction and Shelbourne finished the season as league champions.
+St Pats disagreed with the decision so much that they claim they won the league in 2001–02, as they would have beaten Shelbourne to the title without the points deduction.
+St. Patrick's however finished third and would take their place in the following season's Intertoto Cup.

 That season also saw St Patrick's come close to merging with fellow League of Ireland club St. Francis.
 This move was greeted with anger by club supporters and although St. Francis went out of business (and therefore the league) the merger never happened.

 New club chairman Andrew O'Callaghan was appointed in the summer of 2002 and has worked to modernize the club and face the new challenges of UEFA licensing and ground development.
 St Pats made Irish footballing history in 2002 by becoming the first club to progress in the Intertoto Cup with a victory over Croatian team NK Rijeka over two legs—the club were eventually knocked out of the competition only on away goals to KAA Gent of Belgium.